Rich Ranglin

-Richard Ranglin (born September 27, 1984) is a former American football offensive lineman.
-He was signed out of the Arena Football League in May 2012 by the Kansas City Chiefs.
+Richard Ranglin (born September 27, 1984) is an American former professional football player who was an offensive lineman in the National Football League (NFL) and Arena Football League (AFL).
+He played college football for the Central Connecticut Blue Devils.
+He was signed out of the AFL in May 2012 by the Kansas City Chiefs.

 College career

 Ranglin was a four-year letterman at Central Connecticut State University from 2003 to 2007, He Ranglin earned second-team All-Northeast Conference honors.
 With Ranglin CCSU won its first two NEC titles in 2004 and 2005, he played in 42 games during his four years with the team.
-However Ragnlin went undrafted in the 2007 NFL Draft.
+However Ragnlin went undrafted in the 2007 NFL draft.

 Professional career

-After college Raglin played for several Arena Football, winning Spalding Offensive Lineman of the Year in 2011 while playing all 18 games for the Kansas City Command.
+After college Raglin played for several arena football teams, winning Spalding Offensive Lineman of the Year in 2011 while playing all 18 games for the Kansas City Command.
 In 2012 he began playing for the San Jose SaberCats before signing with the Kansas City Chiefs of the National Football League in May.
+He was moved between the practice squad and active roster several times during the 2012 season but did not play in any games.
 He was the first CCSU Football alumni to appear on an NFL teams 53 man roster.
-Ranglin spent the entire 2012 season with the Chiefs appearing in 4 game, he was released in April 2013.
+Ranglin was released in April 2013.